Facilities & Services

 Eating On Mountain

-The new building features two large restaurants.
-Informal dining is available in the fast food Coronet Peak Café that serves burgers, soups, pizza, sushi, sandwiches, and salads.
+The base building features two large restaurants.
+Informal dining is available in the fast food Coronet Peak Grab’n’Go that serves burgers, soups, pizza, sushi, sandwiches, and salads.
 The food is good but the amazing thing about this café is the awesome view of The Remarkables through the large picture windows.

-The Coronet Peak Restaurant offers more formal dining and is fully licensed.
-In addition to lunch, the restaurant serves breakfast and dinner on Friday and Saturday nights.
+The Coronet Peak Restaurant "West End Eatery" offers more formal dining and is fully licensed.
+In addition to lunch, the restaurant serves breakfast and dinner when night skiing is on.
 Large windows in this area provide great views of the action on the slopes, or you have the option of dining on the large sundeck.

 You can also grab a coffee from one of the baristas.
-They are used to coping with the huge volumes at Coronet Peak, so they have an efficient system and a screen to indicate when your coffee is ready.
+They are used to coping with the huge volumes at Coronet Peak, so they have an efficient system in place.

 There is also a special VIP area that seems to have some similarities to the Qantas Club.
 Being a club member also entitles you to VIP parking.
 Choice!